royvanderzon/feature-detection-research/README.md

 ### Can I use?
 http://caniuse.com/#search=grid
 **Global 6.28%**

+If you use this css property it is very important to keep in mind that this isn't supported very good.
+You have to rebuild it with normal css after the grid css works.
+Flexbox is recommended.

 ### Fallback
 Before the GRID property define another grid property like flexbox.
 In this way if GRID is not supported, the fallback is on flexbox.